Radityofajar/Wicom_woojoo/README.md

 We use **Isolation Forest**, because its reliability and stability.

 ### Testing Result
-These are the results of two different tuning on anomaly detection program using humidity sensor.
+These are the results of two different tuning on anomaly detection program using humidity sensor (~45 days).
 #### High sensitivity
     Parameter:
     1. Outlier_fraction: 0.03 (minimum limit = 0.01)